 Neither campground offers vehicle-based camping, which would be a bit of a pain for us with the camping fridge etc. in the car.
 There are no showers and only composting toilets at both these sites.

 That said, Burtons Well offers some beautiful views into the flatlands towards the east, and would probably be my preference.
-It might also be a lot quieter here as there wouldn’t be as much through-traffic as at Dandabah.
+It also has picnic tables and you may be able to set up your tent close enough to make use of it.
+Burtons Well might also be a lot quieter as there wouldn’t be as much through-traffic as at Dandabah.

 For more information on campground options, facilities and how to book online, check out Bunya Mountains National Park camping on the Queensland National Parks website.